colincqian/gibson_simulator/README.md

 ## Dataset
 ----
 You can down load the dataset from https://github.com/StanfordVL/GibsonEnv/blob/master/gibson/data/README.md.
-The folder ' model ' contains the tiny dataset of gibson environment
+The folder ' model ' should contain the folder ` <model name> `.
+You should save like `  ./model/<model name>   (e.g. ./model/Allensville) `

 ## Map generation